umutdundar99/vision-transformers-auair/README.md

 After that, you will be able to see the training process in the terminal.
 Please configure WandbLogger for your own account.

 **Please note that this code trains YOLOS-tiny from scratch.
-If you want to use pre-trained weights, please download the weights from [YOLOS](https://github.com/hustvl/YOLOS) and do the necessary changes in the code since the number of classes is different.
+If you want to use pre-trained weights, please download the weights from [YOLOS](https://github.com/hustvl/YOLOS) and make the necessary code changes since the number of classes and image resolution (800x1333) are different.
 The code is not tested with pre-trained weights because the purpose of this project is to train the model from scratch**

 # Results
 Since there were not enough resources to train the YOLOS architecture on the AU-AIR dataset long enough, the final results will be shared later.